APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

   if it can be formulated in terms of an  <strong>has</strong> relationship, you will express it as a case class:

-  “A note has a name, a duration and an octave number.”
+  “A note has a name, a duration, and an octave number.”

  <h3>Observations</h3>

   case class != case object

-  A case class is used to define a class(name, properties and parent(extends ...)) and a case object is used to restrict the values of a property
+  A case class is used to define a class(name, properties, and parent(extends ...)) and a case object is used to restrict the values of a property

 <h2>Higher-Order Functions</h2>

- On functional languages functions are trated as first-class values, meaning they can be passed as parameters and returned as a result.
-Those are named higher order functions.
+ On functional languages functions are treated as first-class values, meaning they can be passed as parameters and returned as a result.
+Those are named higher-order functions.

  <h3>Motivation</h3>